learn-co-curriculum/python-p3-dsa-intro/README.md

 algorithm problems more efficiently, and will also improve your skills at writing Object Oriented code.

-The objectives for this section are to:
+In this section, you will:

-- Evaluate the tradeoffs between choosing one data structure or algorithm over another
+- Evaluate the tradeoffs between choosing one data structure or algorithm over another.
-- Implement common data structures and algorithms
+- Implement common data structures and algorithms.
-- Identify the Big O of common data structure methods
+- Identify the Big O of common data structure methods.
-- Apply common data structures to algorithm problems
+- Apply common data structures to algorithm problems.

 In the coming lessons, we'll cover these objectives by introducing several common data structures and algorithms, showing how to implement them in Python,